alptech/alptech/README.md

 - 👋 Hi, I’m @alptech
 - 👀 I’m interested in 3D design, 3D printing and Arduino circuits
 - 🌱 I’m currently learning how to configure 3D printer firmware.
-- 📫 How to reach me alptech@gmail.com
+- 📫 You may contact me via alptech@gmail.com

 <!---
 alptech/alptech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.